Hundaru of Telmun

 During his childhood, Hundaru demonstrated extraordinary gifts in a wide variety of physical and mental activities, but none fascinated him so much as the arts of war.
 He was an expert swordsman and archer, a skilled rider and sailor, and very probably the finest strategic mind ever seen in the history of the islands.
 In his late teens, he united the Telmun Islands under a single government for the first time in history, and founded the Telmunic Empire.

 He spent three years building his forces on the Telmun Islands, and then struck north, first conquering Saba and then the Kaphtor Islands.
-He considered an invasion of Ynys, but chose not to challenge the newly established Clarati regimes that held the island - he wrote that without more information about the range and extent of their powers, an invasion would be foolish.
+He considered an invasion of Ynys or the Korabovi Islands, but chose not to challenge the Clarati sorcerers that held those islands - he wrote that without more information about the range and extent of their powers, an invasion would be foolish.
 He continued to have spies surveilling Ynys for the rest of his life, ready to seize any opportunity that presented itself.

 Instead, he turned west, sailing across the southern extent of the Great Ring and conquering all that he encountered.
 On Atu Motu, the Tāngata who opposed him were handily defeated, and the remainder retreated into the jungles to watch and wait.
 He wrote that this was the most frustrating campaign in his life, as the Tāngata refused to meet him in direct battle, instead raiding and harassing his troops mercilessly.
 In the end, he established a series of fortifications to hold the important harbors and ports, along with a network of outposts and keeps to support these key refueling points, and then moved his attention further west.
 He chose not to advance upon the island of Motu at all, believing that this would simply compound his frustration.